nandakishoresr8477/AI-Fluency-Training--7376251CS306-/README.md

 pip install -r requirements.txt
 ```

-Add a `.env` file with your Groq API key before running any script.
+Add a `.env` file with your own Groq API key before running any script.

 ## Note